wimvanderbauwhede/RefactorF4Acc/README.md

 ### Refactoring code
 To refactor code as explained above:

-        $ refactorF4acc.pl -c ./rf4a.cfg -g
+        $ refactorF4acc.pl

-   with `rf4a.cfg` containing:
+   This requires a config file `rf4a.cfg` in the directory where `refactorF4Acc.pl` is called, containing:

     # The name of the PROGRAM
     TOP = wave2d